Mike Dunn (baseball)

 Michael Glen Dunn (born May 23, 1985) is an American former professional baseball pitcher.
-He played for the New York Yankees, Atlanta Braves, Florida / Miami Marlins and Colorado Rockies.
+He played in Major League Baseball (MLB) for the New York Yankees, Atlanta Braves, Florida / Miami Marlins, and Colorado Rockies.

 Career

-Dunn played collegiate baseball for the College of Southern Nevada from 2003 to 2005.
+Dunn grew up in Farmington, New Mexico, near the four corners.
+For his senior year of high school, he transferred to Cimarron-Memorial High School in Las Vegas so more scouts could see him play.
 He was drafted by the Houston Astros in 14th round (419th overall) of the 2003 Major League Baseball draft, but did not sign.

+Dunn attended the College of Southern Nevada from 2003 to 2005.
+His uniform number was retired in 2011.

 New York Yankees

 He was drafted by the New York Yankees in the 33rd round (999th overall) of the 2004 Major League Baseball draft and signed.

 Dunn was initially an outfielder, but the Yankees converted him into a pitcher.
 He made his minor league debut in 2006, pitching for both the GCL Yankees and the Staten Island Yankees.
 Dunn spent the entire 2007 season with the Charleston RiverDogs, going 12–5 with a 3.42 ERA.

 Dunn spent the majority of the 2008 season in single A, playing for the Tampa Yankees, going 4–7 in 30 games.
 He also played in 1 game in 2008 with the Trenton Thunder Double-A team.

 Dunn was added to the Yankees' 40-man roster following the 2008 season to protect him from the Rule 5 draft.
+He pitched to a 3.71 ERA in 53.1 innings for Trenton and was a Mid-Season All-Star.
+After reaching Triple-A, he held a 2.25 ERA in 12 games for the Scranton/Wilkes-Barre Yankees.

-He pitched in 2009 for the Triple-A Scranton/Wilkes-Barre Yankees, until, on September 1, he was called up to the major leagues for the first time.
-He made his major league debut on September 4, 2009, against the Toronto Blue Jays.
+On September 1, Dunn was called up for the first time.
+He made his major league debut on September 4, against the Toronto Blue Jays, and pitched in three other games before the end of the year.
+Dunn pitched in the Arizona Fall League for the Surprise Rafters after the season.
+He was included in the AFL Rising Stars Game after striking out 20 batters in 10.1 innings.

 Atlanta Braves

 On December 22, 2009, the New York Yankees traded Dunn, OF Melky Cabrera and pitching prospect Arodys Vizcaíno to re-acquire Javier Vázquez from the Braves with LHP Boone Logan.

+He started the season with the Gwinnett Braves in Triple-A, pitching to a 1.05 ERA with 56 strikeouts and seven saves in 42.2 innings before being called up on July 15 when left-handed reliever Eric O'Flaherty was placed on the disabled list.
+He allowed no runs in 11 games but was optioned when O'Flaherty returned on August 20.
+Dunn was recalled again when rosters expanded on September 1.
+He allowed four runs on 11 hits and six walks while striking 19 in 10.2 innings to close out the season.